Maham-j/HackerRank-Problems/ClassVsInstance/Readme.md

 person.amIOld()  # Output: You are a teenager. 🧑‍🎓
 ```

-## Important Note

-Do not remove or alter the stub code provided in the editor.
-The stub code is necessary for the main method to create instances of your `Person` class and test its functionality.

-## License
+## 📜 License

 This implementation is provided under the MIT License.
-Feel free to use, modify, and distribute this code as per the terms of the MIT License.
-See the LICENSE file for more details.
+Feel free to use, modify, and distribute this code under the terms of the MIT License.
+See the LICENSE file for details.

+Happy coding! 🚀

 ##  Contact: